 Unpack the rooms that are most vital to your existence first.
-Usually that means starting with your kitchen, bathrooms and offices.
+Usually, that means starting with your kitchen, bathrooms, and offices.
 This all depends on the person though, so think about where you want to start before you begin hitting the boxes.

 Try to Focus

-Time you spend shifting to one room to another is a waste of energy and time.
+The time you spend shifting to one room to another is a waste of energy and time.
 Try to focus on one room/task at time, so that you don’t spend a lot of time flailing about without getting much done.